Pupil Premium Grant

 Our strategy for spending pupil premium is based on the following key principles:

-- Investment in high quality professional development for teachers and improving opportunities for feedback is integral to raising achievement.
+• Investment in high quality professional support from well trained teaching assistants, and improving opportunities for specific feedback from teachers is integral to raising achievement.
 Our pupil premium strategy focuses on how we can increase opportunities for this as well as identifying interventions where required.

-- We expect all of our children to ‘Aim High and Challenge Themselves’.
-We want to ensure that disadvantaged pupils with different starting points all make great progress.
+• We expect all of our children to listen and pay attention to learning in class, we want to ensure that disadvantaged pupils with different starting points all make great progress because they are skilled and attentive learners.

 What impact has pupil premium spending had so far?

 .
 We have high aspirations for all our children, including those in receipt of Pupil Premium funding, and are implementing strategies to overcome the issues faced by many of our Pupil Premium children which often include SEN, mobility (moving into catchment at different points in the school year and phase), and lower attendance.
-Our actions to address lower progress have included the Scholars Programme, funding the school Wellbeing Lead to provide pastoral support and interventions for children and their families, provision of Higher Level Teaching Assistants to progress the implementation and delivery of focused intervention programmes for individual children.
-Funding an expert Music teacher to provide inspirational music sessions for children while also releasing class teachers to work 1:1 with PP children in KS2.
+Our actions to address lower progress have included the Scholars Programme, using Reading Plus, which provides individualised programmes for improving children’s reading fluency, provision of skilled Teaching Assistants to progress the implementation and delivery of focused intervention programmes for individual children and groups.
+Funding an expert Music teacher to provide inspirational music sessions for children while also releasing class teachers to work 1:1 with eligible children in KS2.